Seiffertx/segredoArt/ssti.md

     ${T(java.lang.System).getenv()}

 As we can see, there are several templates and each one has a different way of communicating because they were developed in different ways and languages, which can be difficult.
-To help with research, we can find several wordlists on the web with different payloads for different types of templates.
+To help with researchs, we can find several wordlists on the web with different payloads for different types of templates.

 ## **THE PREVENTION**